Congratulations on taking this important career step to earn your ACS Certified Cheese Professional!

 - Individual applications must be received by March 31, 2017.

-- If you are confirmed as eligible to sit for the 2017 exam in Denver on July 26th, 2017, you must complete your registration within 60 days of eligibility notification.
+- If you are confirmed as eligible to sit for the 2017 exam in Denver on July 26th, 2017, you must complete your exam payment by end of day, May 15th, 2017.

 - Acceptances are valid for two years past the soonest exam date (ex, if you are accepted in time for the 2017 exam you may delay taking the exam until the first exam date in 2019).
 Beyond that time, the entire application process must be repeated.